ingowald/optix7course/README.md

-that has the final code, but instead is split into 10 smaller examples, each of which modifies and extends the previous one, hopefully in a way that it is relatively easy to spot the differences (i.e.,, to spot what exactly had to be added to go from "A" to "B").
+that has the final code, but instead is split into 10 smaller examples, each of which modifies and extends the previous one, hopefully in a way that it is relatively easy to spot the differences (i.e., to spot what exactly had to be added to go from "A" to "B").

 Note this tutorial does (intentionally) not end in a overwhelming wow-factor full-featured renderer - it's aim is to *only* help you get